In this article, I’ll show you how I installed batt insulation to the concrete block walls in my garage.

 No matter how well you waterproof, seal, or paint your concrete block walls, they’re still exposed to the elements.
 Cinder blocks are porous, so plan for moisture to get in at some point.

 You want to choose insulation designed to handle it.

 Faced vs. Unfaced Insulation

-Unfaced means there’s no paper barrier on one side of the insulation.
-Basically, you want to use unfaced insulation when you don’t need a vapor barrier or have a separate moisture barrier.
+Typically, you want to use unfaced insulation when you don’t need a vapor barrier or have a separate moisture barrier.
 In Florida, I do not, so I opted for unfaced insulation.

 Matt Risinger, a builder in Texas on the cutting edge of building science (yes..that IS a thing), has a great video about whether or not you need a vapor barrier.

 Rigid Foam vs. Mineral Wool vs. Fiberglass Insulation